Zveaga/ft_printf/README.md

 ## Approach

 1. Parse the input string 's'
 2. Identify format specifiers ('%') and their associated values to be formatted ('...')
-3. Format the value according to their format specifiers
+3. Format the values according to their format specifiers
 4. Replace the format specifiers with their formatted values
-5. Write the string to the standard output
+5. Write the new string to the standard output